Skip to content

 Salwa Bakr is an Egyptian novelist, critic, and activist.
 She was born in Cairo in 1949 to a father who was a railway worker.
 She went on to study business at Ain Shams University, graduating in 1972.
 While she thought about going into the business world, she decided that her talents would be better served as a writer.

-She has quickly become one of the most popular Egyptian writers of all time, with some of her most popular books including The Man from Bashmour and The Golden Chariot.
-If you want to read her work, you can check out The Golden Chariot.
+She has become one of the most popular Egyptian writers of all time, with some of her most popular books including The Man from Bashmour and The Golden Chariot.
+Bakr is particularly known for giving voice to marginalized women in Egyptian society — her characters include female prisoners, working-class women, and those pushed to the edges of a patriarchal social order.
+The Golden Chariot is set entirely within a women’s prison and uses the inmates’ stories to construct a powerful critique of Egyptian society.

 7. Taha Hussein, 1889 - 1973

 Growing up, he studied literature at Al-Azhar University.
-Of note, he also spent most of his life living without sight.
-This took place when he had an ocular procedure performed by someone without proper training.
+He spent most of his life living without sight after a botched medical procedure as a child.
 Despite this, he is still one of the most well-respected Egyptian writers of all time.
-One of his most popular works is called The Call of the Curlew.
-You can take a look at The Call of the Curlew.
+His autobiography, The Days, is considered a masterpiece of Arabic prose and chronicles his journey from a blind boy in a rural Egyptian village to one of the most important intellectuals in the Arab world.
+One of his other most popular works is The Call of the Curlew.

 8. Tawfiq Al-Hakim, 1898 - 1987